GodswillUmoh/Building_Polynomial_Relationship/README.md

 >Below is a dataset to predict the salary of an individual based on his job position.
 You as a data scientist is saddled with the role of predicting how much the person to be hired earn in his previous company based on his position

 ## Dataset
+The position is encoded to numbers in the level column, hence we will not be applying OneHotEncoder method
 |Position	|Level	|Salary|
 |---------|-------|-------|
 |Business Analyst|	1|	45000|